Build a Raspberry Pi Web Server and HTML Webpage

 How are you able to visit websites through the browser?

-When a user enters a website URL in their web browser, several things happen behind the scenes to display the requested page.
-First, the browser takes that URL and converts it to the corresponding IP address.
-It then sends an HTTP request over the internet to the web server with that IP address.
-Upon receiving the HTTP request, the server's software kicks into action.
-It accepts the request from the browser and locates the specific file or page associated with the URL.
-Once found, the server packages up the requested webpage and sends it back to the originating browser through another HTTP response.
-With this response, the full page is transferred over the internet and rendered in the user's browser.
-This process allows anyone with a web browser to effectively ask a remote server for content and view it instantly through the URL-to-IP address translation and HTTP communication.
+When a user inputs a website’s URL into their browser, various processes occur in the background to show the page.
+Initially, the browser processes the URL and changes it into the relevant IP address.
+Next, it transmits an HTTP request via the internet to the web server using that IP address.
+When the server’s software receives the HTTP request, it becomes operational.
+It receives the browser’s request and finds the particular file or page linked to the URL.
+After locating it, the server compiles the desired webpage and returns it to the original browser via a different HTTP response.
+This reply involves sending the entire page via the internet and displaying it in the user’s web browser.
+This method enables individuals using a web browser to request content from a remote server and see it instantly by converting the URL to an IP address and communicating via HTTP.

 Advantages of building a web server on a Raspberry Pi